2dotstwice/d8-composer-skeleton/README.md

 # Contrib modules and themes

-To install extra contrib modules or themes (hosted on [drupal.org](http://www.drupal.org)), simply add them to the list of Composer dependencies:
+To download extra contrib modules or themes (hosted on [drupal.org](http://www.drupal.org)), simply add them to the list of Composer dependencies:

         "require": {
             ...
-            "drupal/devel": "1.x-dev"
+            "drupal/module-or-theme-name": "~1.0"
         }

+Afterwards, run `composer update drupal/module-or-theme-name` to download the new module or theme, and all of its dependencies.

-Contrib modules and themes are installed in the following locations respectively:
+Contrib modules and themes are downloaded in the following locations respectively:

 * `web/modules/contrib`
 * `web/themes/contrib`

 Contrib modules and themes are not tracked by git.
-You should always update or re-install them using `composer update` or `composer install` (depending on the situation).
+You should always update or re-download them using `composer update` or `composer install` (depending on the situation).

 # Custom modules and themes

-You can store custom modules and themes respectively in the following locations:
+You can store project-specific modules and themes in the following locations respectively:

 * `web/modules/custom`
 * `web/themes/custom`